 When curl exits with a non-zero code, it will also output an error message

 --silent is used).
 That error message may add some additional

 information or circumstances to the exit status number itself so the same error

 number can get different error messages.

 The list of exit codes above contains a number of values marked as 'not used'.
-Those are exit status codes that aren't used in modern versions of curl but that have been used or were intended to be used in the past.
-They may very well be used in a future version of curl.
+Those are exit status codes that are not used in modern versions of curl but that have been used or were intended to be used in the past.
+They may be used in a future version of curl.

-Additionally, the highest used error status in this list is 90, but there is no guarantee that a future curl version won't decide to add more exit codes after that number.
+Additionally, the highest used error status in this list is 92, but there is no guarantee that a future curl version will not add more exit codes after that number.